-As with all its victuals, the Navy made every attempt to find bakers who could produce wholesome, high-quality biscuits.
+As with all its victuals, the U.S. Navy made every attempt to find bakers who could produce wholesome, high-quality biscuits.
 The oft-repeated tales of biscuits crawling with weevils or made with pea-flour and bone dust are mostly the concoctions of civilian authors writing from the comfort of their land-locked desks.2

-The Royal Navy equipped its dockyards to produce bread on an industrial scale.
+The British Royal Navy equipped its dockyards to produce bread on an industrial scale.
 At Deptford alone the King’s bakers could manufacture enough biscuit in a day to feed more than 24,000 men.
 American bakers made navy bread on nearly as large a scale.
-Stephen Harris of Norfolk, Virginia used three brick ovens to bake 21 barrels of flour into biscuit per day.
-Baker William McKenny promised to deliver 2000 barrels containing 160,000 pounds of bread, or 640,000 individual biscuits.
+Stephen Harris of Norfolk, Virginia used three brick ovens to bake 21 barrels of flour into biscuit per day.7 Baker William McKenny promised to deliver 2,000 barrels containing 160,000 pounds of bread, or 640,000 individual biscuits.8

 Unless graced with strong teeth and powerful jaws, sailors could not bite into the bread, but they had several ways to overcome its obdurate hardness.
 Wrapping a biscuit in a cloth and smashing it with something hard (such as a knife handle) would succeed in breaking it into bite-sized bits.
 If one were truly desperate, one could suck on these pieces, allowing the natural moisture of the saliva to break down the biscuit.
 Alternately, the biscuit might be soaked in whatever liquid was at hand.